Somerset County to stop answering emergency calls for Kennebec County

-KENNEBEC COUNTY, Maine — Officials in Kennebec County tell NEWS CENTER Maine that they are looking over their options after Somerset County announced it will soon stop answering 911 calls for 16 communities in Kennebec County due to staffing issues.
+KENNEBEC COUNTY, Maine — Staffing problems are forcing officials in Kennebec County to re-evaluate options after Somerset County announced it will soon stop answering 911 calls for 16 communities in Kennebec County, they told NEWS CENTER Maine.

 Art True, director of the Kennebec County Emergency Management Agency, said they're considering creating a countywide dispatch center or having existing local dispatch centers in the county answer more calls to fill the incoming gap in emergency communications.